jefftrull/coroutine_experiments/README.md

 - No additional cmake options are needed on macOS.
 Once macPorts updates their boost to 1.77.0, it will be detected by the build and used.

-- gcc does not support coroutines at this time.
+- gcc is just beginning to support coroutines; I haven't experimented with it yet.